 Primary care clinicians should ensure that patients receive appropriate psychiatric treatment.
 Patients discharged from inpatient psychiatric care are at high short-term risk, particularly if there is a break in the continuity of care.
 (See 'Monitoring and follow-up' below.)

-Pharmacotherapy — For patients with mood disorders, randomized trials indicate that maintenance treatment with lithium can prevent suicide.
+Pharmacotherapy — For patients with unipolar major depression or bipolar disorder, randomized trials indicate that maintenance treatment with lithium can prevent suicide.
 A meta-analysis of four trials (485 patients with either unipolar depressive disorders or bipolar disorder) compared lithium with placebo for continuation and maintenance treatment that ranged from 20 to 104 weeks; most patients had initially responded to acute treatment with open label lithium .
 Lithium was prescribed either as monotherapy or as augmentation with pharmacotherapy (eg, antidepressants) and/or psychotherapy, and target serum lithium concentrations ranged from 0.5 to 1.0 mEq/L [0.5 to 1.0 mmol/L].
 The findings included the following:

 ●In the subgroup of patients with unipolar depressive disorders (three trials, 280 patients), the number of suicides was less with lithium than placebo (five suicides occurred in patients treated with placebo; odds ratio 0.13, 95% CI 0.02-0.76)